-The kickoff to the Disney World 50th Anniversary is finally in our rearview, and we can’t wait to join the festivities.
+The Walt Disney World 50th Anniversary Celebration is in full swing!
+This EARidescent event kicked off almost a year ago on October 1, 2021.
+Best of all, the party is set to continue until at least Spring 2023, so there’s still plenty of time to join the fun.
 But, with so many things for guests to see and do, it can be hard to keep all of the new rides, entertainment, and other special offerings straight.

 What Is the Disney World 50th Anniversary Celebration?